 TCPA: stands for the Telephone Consumer Protection Act.
 This act covers the use of automated telephone communications, including phone calls, voicemails, fax machines, and text messages.
 Under TCPA, sending spam text messages is illegal and can result in fines.

 Toll-free number: a type of SMS sending number consisting of 10 digits starting with an eight (1-8XX-XXX-XXXX).
 Toll-free numbers can be verified, which makes them subject to less filtering than long numbers.
-By default, toll-free numbers cannot send MMS, but this is something you can request to enable once your number is verified or during the verification process.
 You can only have one toll-free number per account.

 Unsubscribed from SMS: metric for when a recipient texts STOP and unsubscribes from your SMS messages.